slsa-framework/slsa-github-generator/internal/builders/container/README.md

 ### Referencing the SLSA generator

-At present, the generator **MUST** be referenced by tag of the form `@vX.Y.Z`, because the build will fail if you reference it via a shorter tag like `@vX.Y` or `@vX` or if you reference it by a hash.
+At present, the generator **MUST** be referenced by a tag of the form `@vX.Y.Z`, because the build will fail if you reference it via a shorter tag like `@vX.Y` or `@vX` or if you reference it by a hash.

 For more information about the design decision and how to configure renovatebot,see the main repository [README.md](README.md).